amangpt777/Wi-Hawk-Auditing-Tool/README.md

         (b) Audit Range of IPs or Network: Provide range of valid IPs in below mentioned format:
                   Ex: 192.168.1.1-25   or 192.168.1.1/25

-        (c) Audit Using Shodan API: To use Shodan API , you must have an API key to scan vulnerbale IPs in your Country, City and Geo Location.
+        (c) Audit Using Shodan API: To use Shodan API , you must have an API key to scan vulnerbale IPs in your Country, City and Geo Location